ralacerda/ralacerda/README.md

 ### About me

 - 🔭 I enjoy creating static websites and single-page applications with a focus on accessibility and speed
-- 🌱 Currently learning Nuxt, Astro, TypeScript, and MongoDB
+- 🌱 Currently learning about [Testing](https://github.com/ralacerda/vitest-react-learning) and [CI/CD](https://github.com/ralacerda/learning-gh-actions)
-- 📌 Next, I want to learn more about testing and CI/CD
+- 📌 Next, I want to learn more about SSR
-- 👯 Looking to collaborate on VueJS and Astro projects with code or documentation
+- 👯 Looking to collaborate on VueJS, React and Astro projects with code or documentation
 - 🐧 Enthusiast of GNU/Linux and Free Software
 - 🗣️ I am fluent in Portuguese and English, and currently learning Spanish.